TriaFed/pre-commit-library/README.md

 The AI commit check hook supports Amazon Bedrock with Claude Sonnet 4.5.
 For security and compliance, only specific AWS regions are allowed.

+You need to set the model in your opencode.jsonc.
+There is an example in examples/opencode.jsonc.
+You can set it with an env variable or set it directly to bedrock.

 **Allowed Regions:**

 - `us-east-1` (US East - N. Virginia)